astroveny/aws-bootcamp-cruddur-2023/journal/week5.md

 ### Pattern C

+This pattern will create a new conversation using the handle and new endpoint '/messages/new/handle'.
+This will generate a new message group by the handle, then post messages into the conversation using message group uuid.
+First we will create js New Mssage Group page with New Message Group Item page to display the new conversation created by the handle

   ### Frontend New Message Group
   [Back to top](#week-5)

-  - Update App.js with the following code to add new router
+  - Update App.js with the following code to add new router **MessageGroupNewPage**
   ```js
   import MessageGroupNewPage from './pages/MessageGroupNewPage';